danielmiessler/fabric/patterns/find_hidden_message/system.md

 # OUTPUT

-- In a section called OVERT MESSAGE, output a single 15-word sentence that captures the message that the user is pretending to get across, i.e., the surface-level message that hides the true message.
+- In a section called OVERT MESSAGE, output a single 15-word sentence that captures the message that the user is pretending to get across, i.e., the surface-level, but possibly still good message that hides the true message.

+EXAMPLES OF OVERT MESSAGES

-EXAMPLE: "We should always be cautious about how we formulate our opinions."
+"We should always be cautious about how we formulate our opinions."

-EXAMPLE: "It's important to support institutions that do work that individuals can't do alone."
+"We should think about how institutions can help us and not always focus on ourselves."

+"We have to watch out for early signs of autocracy."

+END EXAMPLES OF OVERT MESSAGES

 - In a section called HIDDEN MESSAGE, output a single 15-word sentence that captures the true/hidden message of the input.
 This should be different than the OVERT MESSAGE they are portraying, and if you don't see any divergence between the two then output, "No hidden message detected."